Greg Summers, Head of School

 I am a native of Tallahassee, FL, a descendant of pioneers who settled in Florida in the 1850s.
-My degrees are from FSU and the University of Virginia, and I completed additional studies at Emmanual Christian Seminary.
-I served in the Air Force (both active duty and reserve), flew as a naviator, and taught political science at the Air Force Academy.
+My degrees are from FSU and the University of Virginia, and I completed additional studies at Emmanuel Christian Seminary.
+I served in the Air Force (both active duty and reserve), flew as a navigator, and taught political science at the Air Force Academy.
 I have taught at three private schools prior to coming to Good Shepherd.
 Among those were two Florida Episcopal schools, Saint Andrew’s School of Boca Raton and the Episcopal School of Jacksonville.
 I have 21 years of teaching experience and have served as an academic dean, department chair, and director of honor education.
 When I find free time, I like reading, writing, drinking coffee, running, and physical workouts.

 Mrs. Jan Turner, Kindergarten and First Grade Teacher

 B.A.
 Elementary Education, Florida Gulf Coast University